Managua: Etymology

-There are two possible origins for the name "Managua".
-It may have originated from the term Mana-ahuac, which in the Nahuatl language translates to "adjacent to the water" or site "surrounded by water".
-Or, it may have come from the Mangue language, where the word managua was said to mean "place of the big man" or "chief".
+Two possible origins for the name "Managua" have been proposed.
+It may have originated from the term Mana-ahuac, which in the Nahuatl language translates to "adjacent to the water" or "site surrounded by water" (referring to Lake Managua.
+Alternatively, it may have come from the Mangue language, where the word managua was said to mean "place of the big man" or "chief".

 Residents of the city are called managuas, managüenses, or capitalinos.

 History

 Origins

-Nicaragua was inhabited by Paleo-Americans as far back as 12,000 BC.
+Nicaragua was inhabited by Paleo-Indians as far back as 12,000 BC.
 The ancient footprints of Acahualinca are 2,100-year-old fossils discovered along the shores of Lake Managua.
 Other archeological evidence, mainly in the form of ceramics and statues made of volcanic stone, like the ones found on the island of Zapatera, and petroglyphs found on Ometepe island, contribute to the increasing knowledge of Nicaragua's ancient history.

 Early history

 Founded as a pre-Columbian fishing town, the city was incorporated in 1819 and given the name Leal Villa de Santiago de Managua.
 Efforts to make Managua the capital of Nicaragua began in 1824, after the Central American nations formally attained their independence from Spain.
 Nicaragua became an independent nation in 1838.
 Managua's location between the rival cities of León and Granada made it a logical compromise site.
 Hence, Managua was officially selected as the nation's capital in 1852.

 Between 1852 and 1930, Managua underwent extensive urbanization, becoming a base of governance, infrastructure and services.
 The city was hampered by major floods in 1876 and 1885.
-A disastrous earthquake in 1931 and large fire in 1936 destroyed much of the city.
-Under the rule of Anastasio Somoza García and his family (1936–1979), the city was rebuilt and began to grow rapidly.
-New government buildings were erected, industry developed, and universities were established.
-The city's development caught the attention of Irving Fields and Albert Gamse, who composed a musical piece about the city that became popular in the 1940s through the performances of Freddy Martin, Guy Lombardo and Kay Kyser.
 Managua had become Central America's most developed city.
 Today's references differentiate the pre-1970s Managua by labeling it as La Antigua Ciudad, which in English translates to "The Ancient City" or "The Old City".